benedictmulongo/Bachelor-project-short-answer-scoring/Machine learning solutions/MODEL 2 BOW/README.md

   ...
   ].

-There are very simple two features implemented.
-The first feature compute a vector representation of each answer using a predifined dictionary.
-The feature vector represents the occurenc of each word in the dictionary.
+Two very simple features are implemented.
+The first feature computes a vector representation of each answer using a predifined dictionary.
+The feature vector represents the occurence of each word in the dictionary.
 The classfier used is logistic regression.